Bonaire Sea Turtle

 Get a personalised adoption certificate and a lovely turtle video call background.

-Marine turtles are excellent navigators – they often migrate hundreds, even thousands of kilometres between feeding and nesting grounds.
+Sea turtles are excellent navigators – they often migrate hundreds, even thousands of kilometres between feeding and nesting grounds.
 Male turtles never leave the sea, but females come ashore to lay eggs – amazingly to the same beach where they themselves hatched.

-Threats that turtles face
+Threats that sea turtles face

 Fishing

-Marine turtles need to get to the surface to breathe, and if they get caught up in fishing gear, they can drown.
+Sea turtles need to get to the surface to breathe, and if they get caught up in fishing gear, they can drown.

 Habitat Destruction